Sar Sokha: Early life and education

 Sar Sokha is the eldest son of Samdech Krala Hom Sar Kheng, the former Deputy Prime Minister, Minister of Interior, and Vice President of the Cambodian People's Party.
 He was born in 1981 in Prey Veng Province.

 Sar Sokha studied in France and earned his PhD.
 He also pursued studies in Germany, the Czech Republic, and Singapore, focusing on rural development, science, education, civil law management, sub-national administration, police and military skills.
 He is fluent in both French and English.

 Career

 Sar Sokha used to serve as a police officer within the Ministry of Interior, assisting his father, Samdech Krala Hom Sar Kheng, who held positions including Phnom Penh Deputy Police Commissioner responsible for public order, and Secretary of State within the Ministry of Education.
 Moreover, he was appointed as the Chairman of the Board of the National University of Meanchey in Banteay Meanchey, the National University of Battambang in Battambang, and the Chea Sim Kamchay Mear National University of Prey Veng.

-In 2017, he co-founded the Jinbei Casino, a casino and scam center compound in Sihanoukville, with Chen Zhi, the Chinese founder of Prince Group.
-He divested his shares the following year.

 Furthermore, Sar Sokha has been designated as the President of the Union of Youth Federations of Cambodia (UYFC) in Prey Veng, Battambang, and Banteay Meanchey.
 Sar Sokha held a seat in the Cambodian People's Party as a Member of Parliament for Prey Veng during two terms.
 Moreover, in the 2023 national election, he was successfully elected as a Member of Parliament for Prey Veng Province.